nkolchenko/nkolchenko.github.io/README.md

 I have a lot of experience working in a multitasking, fast paced IT environment and the willingness to grow further toward "DevOps" Engineer (alternatively Site Reliability Engineer) career.

-Right now I work as DevOps mostly with AWS + Terraform as well as with everything that is related or can be related to that domain e.g. git, CI/CD tools (GH Actions, Team City)
+Right now I work as DevOps mostly with AWS + Terraform as well as with everything that is related or can be related to that domain e.g. git, CI/CD tools (GH Actions, Team City).

 Additionally, I'm proud of educating the "kubernetes community" via sharing my knowledge through [StackOverflow](https://stackoverflow.com/users/1466573).